 The University has entered into an interest rate swap agreement in the past.
 See footnote 6 to the University's financial statements, Appendix VI hereto.
 The University may enter into other interest rate swap or similar arrangements in the future.
-Termination of an interest rate swap agreement prior to its expiration may require the University to pay a termination fee to the counterparty to the agreement.
+Under certain market conditions, termination of an interest rate swap agreement prior to its expiration may require the University to pay a termination fee to the counterparty to the agreement and such payment could be material to the University.